 In this history of Western Civilization from ancient times to the end of the Renaissance/Reformation era, the culture and institutional developments of the early civilizations and classical Europe are stressed.
-HIST 101 partially fulfills the Social and Behavioral Science or Humanities general education requirement, but not simultaneously.
-(Prerequisite: Reading at least at college level)
+HIST 101 partially fulfills the Social and Behavioral Science institutions of the post-Renaissance/Reformation Western world are stressed.
+HIST 102 is a foundation course for understanding contemporary world problems.
+(Prerequisite: Reading at least at culture from the Colonial Period through Reconstruction.
+The growth college level) (Note: HIST 101 is not a prerequisite for HIST 102)